nemui-inu/mem-game/README.md

 ![image](https://user-images.githubusercontent.com/107972883/206702189-e86cdde2-2846-4896-b69d-08fd4608abcc.png)

-# game-instructions
+## How-to Play

+The game menu is navigated using `number keys`.

-The game consists of two phases:
+The game proper is subdivided into two phases:

 ### 1. Memorize Phase

-  During this phase, you will memorize the five (5) random words presented on screen.
-After five (5) seconds, the words will then disappear and you will enter the next phase.
+Upon starting the game from the menu, the player must memorize the words enclosed within boxes for five (5) seconds before it disappears.

 ### 2. Input Phase

-  During this phase, you will fill in the missing words within the boxes in correct spelling, case and order.
-As you enter your input, corresponding points and lives will be given.
+The player will then input the missing words in correct order, spelling, and case.

 ### Points and Life System

-  Five (5) points will be given when the player enters a correct word (case, spelling, and order).
-When player the scores atleast two (2) consecutive perfect scores, the current score will be doubled.
-The player starts with three (3) max lives (:white_heart:).
-It will deduct (-:white_heart:) for every wrong input and will reward the player (+:white_heart:) for every correct input.
-As the player scores consecutive perfect scores (25 points), the maximum life limit is increased.
+If the player inputs a word in correct order, spelling, and case, this is called a `correct word` and will reward the player five (`5`) points.

+Otherwise, it is considered a `wrong word` and will deduct a :white_heart:.

+The player starts with three (`3`) maximum lives (`:white_heart: :white_heart: :white_heart:`).

+If the player inputs five (`5`) consecutive `correct words`, this is considered a `perfect round`.

+If the player scores consecutive `perfect round`s, this is called a `streak` and will `double` the current score and increase the maximum lives that could be earned (`max :white_heart:+`).